git-steven/git-steven.github.io/_posts/2026-07-16-datalake-swamp.md

 - 🌊 Drowning in high-frequency upserts or CDC → **Hudi** earns its complexity.

 ### 🏠 The Lakehouse
-Put any of these on top of your lake and you've built what Databricks named a **lakehouse** — a lake that behaves like a database.
+Put any of these on top of your lake and you've built what Databricks popularized as the **lakehouse** — a lake that behaves like a database.
 Cheap, open storage *plus* warehouse-grade correctness.
 The name is marketing; the capability is real.

 ## 🔭 The Time-Travel Party Trick